 A transfer student may have earned credits at another school that will count toward his or her degree at JBU.
 Only transfer credits that apply to the student's degree will count as part of the 150% maximum.
-A student pursuing a second degree or teacher certification will have a new maximum time frame established on the degree program requirements for which he or she enrolls.

 The determination of each student's meeting the quantitative requirements for satisfactory academic progress will be made annually following the conclusion of the spring semester.
-If a student fails to pass at least 67% of the credits attempted or has attempted more than 150% of the number of credits required for completion of his or her degree, then the student must appeal for reinstatement of financial aid eligibility.
+If a student fails to pass at least 67% of the credits attempted, has attempted more than 150% of the number of credits required for completion of his or her degree, or has fallen below a cumulative GPA of 2.0, then the student must appeal for reinstatement of financial aid eligibility.